 ArcBest (ARCB) Gains As Market Dips: What You Should Know

-Coming into today, shares of the freight transportation and logistics company had gained 3.85% in the past month.
-In that same time, the Transportation sector lost 2.27%, while the S&P 500 lost 1%.
+Heading into today, shares of the freight transportation and logistics company had gained 7.3% over the past month, outpacing the Transportation sector's loss of 1.22% and the S&P 500's gain of 2.02% in that time.

 ArcBest will be looking to display strength as it nears its next earnings release, which is expected to be July 29, 2022.
 On that day, ArcBest is projected to report earnings of $3.91 per share, which would represent year-over-year growth of 98.48%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.36 billion, up 42.9% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.35 billion, up 42.34% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for ArcBest.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for ArcBest.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.28% higher.
 ArcBest is currently a Zacks Rank #2 (Buy).

 Also, we should mention that ARCB has a PEG ratio of 0.23.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Transportation - Truck was holding an average PEG ratio of 1.04 at yesterday's closing price.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Transportation - Truck stocks are, on average, holding a PEG ratio of 1.02 based on yesterday's closing prices.

 The Transportation - Truck industry is part of the Transportation sector.
-This group has a Zacks Industry Rank of 24, putting it in the top 10% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 18, which puts it in the top 8% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.